 Earlier this month, Berkshire Family Focus, an online publication for families, partnered with Treehouse children's boutique in Pittsfield to present a free public forum called "Picking the Perfect Preschool."

-Panelists included Heather Fletcher, Treehouse co-owner; Thomas M. Miller, licensed therapist and program supervisor of children and
+Panelists included Heather Fletcher, Treehouse co-owner; Thomas M. Miller, licensed therapist and program supervisor of children and adolescents for the Brien Center; Kim Clayton, first-grade teacher at Craneville Elementary School in Dalton; and Stephanie Quetti of the Head Start program based at Conte Community School in Pittsfield.

 Kelly Bevan McIlquham, Berkshire Family Focus' founder and a mother of three, described spring as "open house season" for preschool registration and screenings, which can be overwhelming for parents to navigate.